sony/model_optimization/CONTRIBUTING.md

 ## Contribution Example

-Here a simple tutorial on how to add your own quantization method to MCT.
+Here a simple tutorial on how to add your quantization method to MCT.
 Check out the readme files below:

 - [Adding a QAT method in Keras](./model_compression_toolkit/qat/keras/quantizer)